-At the end of 2020, study start-up timelines decreased by 20%.
-The number of abandoned studies decreased by 75% from 2018 and 53% of the DTs saw an improvement in accrual per protocol.
-The Cancer Center did not see an improvement in overall accrual in 2020, however much of that can be credited to the impact of COVID-19.
+At the end of 2020, study start-up timelines decreased by 20 percent and staff retention improved by 41 percent.
+The number of abandoned studies decreased by 75 percent from 2018 and 53 percent of the DTs saw an improvement in accrual per protocol.
+The cancer center did not see an improvement in overall accrual in 2020, however much of that can be credited to the impact of COVID-19.